 GRASS DEVELOPED COMPOSITE BULLS FOR SALE

-Posted below are photos taken of the best set of bulls that are being offered for sale.
-Additional bulls will be added later.
-These calves are mostly 3 to 4 months old at this time.
-Even at this early age these calves show strong African genetic influence and a high degree of uniformity that reflects years of selective breeding for high fertility and production under hot tropic-like conditions.
+Update: Posted below are photos taken of the best set of bulls that were offered for sale last year.
+These calves show strong African genetic influence and a high degree of uniformity that reflects years of selective breeding for high fertility and production under hot tropic-like conditions.
 Composite-bred Star cattle have been bred and selected for several generations (as opposed to a simple, one-generation cross which is an F1 animal) are highly heat tolerant and drought adapted.
 Star cattle are Texas-bred but with a high degree of African genetics.
 For the bulls shown below, their sires were born and bred in Texas, or if an AI sire was involved the breed was either from Africa (Mashona) or the Caribbean (Senepol).
 Many ranchers have operations in regions that for several months of the year become like those of the tropics.
 Star cattle are heat tolerant and perform well in states like Arkansas, Missouri, New Mexico, Oklahoma, and South Carolina, especially when the breeding season is in the summer.
 They have also been reported to do well in fescue country.
 When purchasing a bull know that bulls drive the genetics of the herd!